ellatrix/rename-wp-login/readme.md

 ### Compatibility

 Requires WordPress 3.8 or higher.
 The registration form, lost password form, login widget and expired sessions will keep working.

-You also must have pretty, or almost pretty, permalinks enabled.

 Compatible with plugins like: